 - Restriction of not more than 14 days

-There are subsequent administrative actions possible when receiving a guilty verdict at NJP.
-If found guilty at NJP other administrative consequences can flow from this fact to include an Unfavorable Information File (UIF) in your Official Military Personnel File (OMPF), or a derogatory performance or Fitness Report evaluation.
+There are subsequent administrative actions possible when receiving a guilty verdict at nonjudicial punishment proceedings.
+If found guilty at NJP, other administrative consequences can flow from this fact, including an Unfavorable Information File (UIF) in your Official Military Personnel File (OMPF) or a derogatory performance or Fitness Report evaluation.

 If you decide to refuse or “turn down” an Article 15, your command will be forced to decide to either drop the case or forward it for prosecution via a court-martial.
 If your case proceeds to a court-martial, it would typically be a summary court-martial as the subject of a proposed or offered NJP stems from minor misconduct.
-More serious misconduct would be brought to a Special or General court-martial.
-The consequences of a court-martial can be onerous resulting in jail time, punitive discharge, reduction in rank, a possible federal conviction and/or the denial of benefits and future employment opportunities.
+More serious misconduct would be brought to a Special court-martial or General court-martial.
+The consequences of a court-martial can be onerous, potentially resulting in jail time, punitive discharge, a reduction in rank, a possible federal conviction, and/or the denial of benefits and future employment opportunities.

-Obviously, the decision of whether to turn down an Article 15 and in-turn demand a court-martial is serious and consulting with an experienced military attorney is essential.
-Devil Dog Defender handles many of these cases, takes the time to listen to your concerns, and provides you with a seasoned, realistic evaluation of your case moving forward.
-Knowing the short and long-term legal consequences of your choice is just the beginning of your task, and Aden Wilkie can help guide you every step of the way and onto the best decision given your particular situation.
+Obviously, the decision of whether to turn down an Article 15 and in turn demand a court-martial is serious, and consulting with an experienced military defense attorney is essential.
+The Devil Dog Defender handles many of these cases, takes the time to listen to your concerns, and provides you with a seasoned, realistic evaluation of your case moving forward.
+Knowing the short and long-term legal consequences of your choice is just the beginning of your battle.
+Aden Wilkie can help guide you every step of the way and onto the best decision given the circumstances surrounding your particular situation.

 Should I Hire a Civilian Attorney for an Article 15 Counseling?